ThanhDodeur/marche-noel/README.md

 The app uses a serviceWorker to allow a total offline usage of the App, as long as it was loaded at least once.

+### Checkout reconciliation

+If an inconsistent purchase is detected between the supliers and the customers checkout data, the problematic line will be highlhted

+### Statistics overview

+An overview of the loss/benefits and statistics on every aspects of the sales and purchases.

 ## Available Scripts

 In the project directory, you can run: